Boricua College

 Boricua College is a private college in New York City designed to serve the educational needs of Puerto Ricans and other Latinos in the United States.

 History

-The college was founded by a group of educators and community organizers, including Antonia Pantoja, Victor G. Alicea, Mildred Rodriguez, Francisco G. Ortiz, and Héctor A. Santiago.
-In 1970, Pantoja created the Puerto Rican Research and Resource Center in Washington, D.C.
+In 1970, Antonia Pantoja created the Puerto Rican Research and Resource Center in Washington, D.C.
 Through the center, Pantoja co-founded and became the president of the Universidad Boricua, which later evolved into Boricua College.
+Along with Pantoja, the college was founded by educators and community organizers including Victor G. Alicea, Mildred Rodriguez, Francisco G. Ortiz and Héctor A. Santiago.

-In 1974 Victor G. Alicea was appointed president of the college and has remained in that role ever since.
+In 1974, Victor Alicea was appointed president of the college and has remained in that role ever since.
+During its first year, degrees were awarded through a partnership with Brooklyn College and Union Institute & University.

+Boricua College was charterd by the New York State Education Department in 1975 to award Associate of Arts Degrees and in 1979 was also permitted to award Bachelor of Science degrees.